 This report generates a mountain graph that plots the utilized network capacity over a selected time of day.
 A representative utilization number is generated by averaging the utilization from the different interfaces on the included devices.
-This graph provides a clear overview of network usage over the given period.
+This graph provides a clear overview of network usage over the given time period.
+Devices and interfaces are selected during the report creation process.